 With due respect to Mario, it can strongly be argued that Dan was the fastest American Grand Prix driver we’ve ever seen.
 He started from the front row 22 times in 86 world championship starts and recorded fastest laps and track records at true driver’s tracks like Spa and the Nürburgring.
 Famously, he was on pole at Spa in 1964 with a Brabham, set a new track record in the race and would have won had he not run out of fuel on the second-last lap.
 In the German GP at the ‘Ring in 1967 he set a new track record and was leading the race by almost a minute when a driveshaft broke.

 During this time Jim Clark became a great friend and rival.
 Clark and Gurney had tremendous respect for each other and were Lotus team-mates at Indianapolis in 1963 and ‘64.
-Dan was a moving force in bringing Lotus founder Colin Chapman and the Ford Motor Company together to introduce the rear-engine revolution to Indianapolis and Indycar racing as documented in the recent issue of Motor Sport.
+Dan was a moving force in bringing Lotus founder Colin Chapman and the Ford Motor Company together to introduce the rear-engine revolution to Indianapolis and Indycar racing as documented in Motor Sport.

 Dan made his name driving a 4.9-litre Ferrari sports car for Frank Arciero in California in 1957 and ‘58 and through Luigi Chinetti he was invited to test a factory Ferrari sports car in Italy at the end of 1958.
 Gurney was hired by Ferrari to drive sports cars in 1959 and after showing his speed and skill he was promoted in the middle of the year to the F1 team.
 It took Dan only 30 races to make it to F1 from his first race in the autumn of 1956 aboard a Triumph TR2.